preloadA woman standing on top of a moor-covered hill with a view of mountain peaks in the distance.

 There’s no need to hit the Highlands to feel like a laird or lady.
 A spa break in a chilled-out swathe of countryside is at your fingertips in the market town of Kelso.

 This is River Tweed country and world-class fly-fishing for catch-and-release salmon and trout is your good fortune here.
-Plus the country sports Schloss Roxburghe Hotel & Golf Course is blessed with a landmark new spa, with an outdoor lap pool, hot tub, steam room and treatment areas.
+Plus the rural Schloss Roxburghe Hotel & Golf Course has been blessed with a landmark new spa, featuring an outdoor lap pool, hot tub, steam room and treatment areas.
+Once owned by the Duke of Roxburghe, the country estate is now overseen by Hyatt, yet thrills with some of Scotland’s finest spa and sports facilities.

 9. Anglesey

-- Best for: a wildlife-filled weekend break
+• Best for: a wildlife-filled long weekend break in the UK

 Anglesey is tiny by British standards.
 It takes only half an hour to drive or catch public transport across, but it almost feels untouchable across the water from the rest of North Wales.